github/codeql/javascript/documentation/library-customization.rst

 The ``DataFlow::SourceNode`` class uses the range pattern, so new kinds of source nodes can be added by extending ``Dataflow::SourceNode::Range``.
-Some of its subclasses can similarly be
-extended: ``DataFlow::ModuleImportNode`` models module imports, and ``DataFlow::ClassNode`` models class definitions.
-The former provides default implementations covering CommonJS, AMD and ECMAScript 2015 modules, while the latter handles ECMAScript 2015 classes as well as traditional function-based classes.
+Some of its subclasses can similarly be extended.
+For example, ``DataFlow::ModuleImportNode`` models module imports, and ``DataFlow::ClassNode`` models class definitions.
+The former provides default implementations covering CommonJS, AMD, and ECMAScript 2015 modules, while the latter handles ECMAScript 2015 classes, as well as traditional function-based classes.
 You can extend their corresponding ``::Range`` classes to add support for other module or class systems.